Deep Hedging with Options Using the Implied Volatility Surface: Market simulator

 Our approach incorporates a market simulator to emulate the joint dynamics of the S\&P 500 price and of its associated IV surface.
 Indeed, optimal actions are characterized by the behavior of the underlying asset and the hedging instrument prices.
 Using a simulator provides the advantage of generating a large diversity of scenarios, enabling RL agents to explore the state space while identifying optimal policies.
 This alleviates the issue of scarcity in real market data.

-We leverage the JIVR model from \cite{Frnacois2023}, which models the temporal dynamics of S\&P 500 returns and various factors driving the IV surface, along with their interdependencies.
-The JIVR has the advantage of being data-driven, allowing to replicate multiple realistic shapes of the IV surface encountered in practice.
-It has been calibrated on an extensive data sample including multiple crises; it can therefore reflect a broad array of economic conditions.
-Finally, the multi-factor nature of the model leads to a flexible relationship between the underlying asset price and volatility surfaces.
-Such feature allows reflecting self-contained properties of the option market, consistently with the "instrumental approach" of option pricing detailed in \cite{rebonato2005volatility}.
-This section describes the JIVR model.
+We leverage the JIVR model from \cite{Frnacois2023}, which captures the temporal dynamics of S\&P 500 returns alongside the key drivers of the IV surface, while accounting for their interdependencies.
+The JIVR framework works with interpretable factors and enables the replication of a wide range of realistic IV surface shapes observed in practice.\footnote{Other approaches could be pursued to generate IV surface scenarios, such as generative AI models detailed in \cite{chen2023variational}, \cite{choudhary2024funvol} and \cite{vuletic2024volgan}.} The market simulator has been estimated using a daily dataset of observed implied volatilities—covering a broad range of moneyness and time-to-maturity—alongside S\&P 500 returns from 1996 to 2020; it can therefore reflect a broad array of market conditions.
+It captures the self-contained properties of the option market, consistently with the "instrumental approach" of option pricing detailed in \cite{rebonato2005volatility}.